-If the pyranometer data is less than the comparison clear sky data on a clear day, the pyranometer sensor is dirty or needs to be calibrated.
-Collect and review a couple days of data to be sure it wasn't a bird covering the sensor.

-7. Relative humidity and barometric pressure maintenance.
+- If the pyranometer data is less than the comparison clear sky data on a clear day, the pyranometer sensor is dirty or needs to be calibrated.
+Collect and review a couple days of data to be sure it wasn't a bird covering the sensor. - 7.
+Relative humidity and barometric pressure maintenance.
 A field-replaceable module contains the barometric pressure and relative humidity sensors.
-This module is under the Teflon screen (Figure 9-4 [p.
-31]) and should be replaced every two years.
+This module is located through a door on the side of the gauge (9.1 [p.
+30]) and should be replaced every two years.